ga4gh-discovery/ga4gh-case-discovery/README.md

 * Open data sources that does not require authentication
 * Protected data sources that would would expect authentication tokens in message headers
 * The host can decide to support the incoming search request.
 We will define specific standard HTTP responses to clarify when they do not.
+* Details for authentication and authorization will be in header fields.
+We envision a GA4GH decentralized (as-needed) broker based system that is being developed for this in the future.
+Till it is ready, we see a simple token exchange model (as MME does) or open (as Beacon) does to get things started.

 ## API Versioning